enderandpeter/win-a2enmod/README.md

 ## Examples
 	a2enmod ssl
 Enable the mod_ssl.so module.
-If it’s not in the default modules folder, look for it in the current directory and copy it to the modules folder
+If it’s not in the default modules folder, look for it in the current directory and copy it to the modules folder.

 	a2enmod mod_ssl C:\my\folder
 Enable the mod_ssl.so module, first looking for it in the default modules folder and then in `C:\my\folder`.
 If it’s in the specified folder, copy it to the default modules folder before enabling it.